 This guide will explore a history of IBM, the background to its recent stock market performance and give you some idea of its future prospects.

-How to buy IBM shares, a step-by-step guide
+How to buy IBM stock, a step-by-step guide

-The process of buying shares in IBM isn’t massively complicated, so don’t worry even if you’re new to stock investing.
-These are the steps to follow in order to complete your investment:
+The process of buying shares isn’t massively complicated, so don’t worry even if you’re new to investing.
+These are five simple steps for you to follow.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.